mathieu-benoit/acm-workshop/content/whereami/deploy-sidecars.md

 sds-grpc                          -        -          -             STATIC
 xds-grpc                          -        -          -             STATIC
 ```
-You could now see that you don't see anymore other endpoints that the Whereami app is not communicating with.
-Great CPU/Memory resources usage optimization!
+You could now see that you don't see anymore other endpoints that the `whereami` app is communicating with.
+That's great CPU/Memory resources usage optimization!

 ## Check the Whereami app